Workplace Based Assessment (WBA) Program

 How do I obtain a WBA candidate position?

-1. WBA Standard Selection Process
+1. Standard Selection Process

-- All applications submitted during a selection campaign, will be reviewed, and shortlisted by the WBA Selection Panel.
-Shortlisted applicants will be invited to interview.
+- All applications are reviewed and shortlisted by the WBA Selection Panel.
+Shortlisted applicants are invited to interview.
+WBA Candidate positions are offered in order of merit.

-*WBA Candidacy Eligibility Requirements – Standard Selection Process
+WBA Candidacy Eligibility Requirements – Standard Process

 2. RMO WBA Pathway